SheyiB/Go-Notes/readme.md

 - I learnt about functions, adding return types, argument types.
 - I also learnt how to return multiple values, and also accept arguments of variable length

+### Day 15 (August 13, 2024)

+- The prodigal son returns back to golang.
+What a timing, Apr,Aug..you might not notice, lol
+- So yeah, back at it, did revision of what I've learnt so far.
+My notes were quite handy, an encouragement to continue.
+- Revised from day 1 -6.
+Error handling seemed to be clearer now.
+Refreshed my memory on: Creating a go app, imports, loops, blanks, print, formatted prints, why go, slice and maps.

 ## 🧠 Key Concepts & New Things Learned 🌱

 Here are some nuggets I've picked up: